<> <> <> <>

 Other times, hair fall isn't necessarily associated with a specific hair loss disorder.
 Skin conditions, such as fungal infections, can cause patchy hair loss in the areas of the scalp that are affected.

 Illnesses that affect the whole body, rather than just one body part, can also affect the scalp and hair growth.
-For example, an over-active thyroid can cause hair thinning and autoimmune diseases like lupus can cause hair loss.

 If you're concerned about significant hair loss, consult a doctor to work out what could be causing it.
-Your doctor will be able to determine whether you have stress-related hair loss through a combination of examination and tests.
+Your doctor will be able to determine whether you have stress-related hair loss through a combination of examinations and tests.

 Alternatively, you may be asked to collect all the hairs you shed over a 24-hour period.
 Shedding 100 or more hairs is another indication of this hair loss disorder.
 Your doctor may also examine your scalp for new hair growth as part of their diagnosis.